-Any student staying to watch an athletic event or do homework in the library is required to use the sign-in board outside the Middle School principal's office, stating their location on campus, purpose, and pick-up time.
+Any student staying to watch an athletic event, find a place to do homework, read, or quietly socialize in the library is required to use the sign-in board outside the Middle School principal's office, stating their location on campus, purpose, and pick-up time.
 The Library is open Mon-Thurs until 5:30 p.m., and until 4 p.m. on Friday.
 Students planning to use the library must sign in again at the library's main desk by 3:45 p.m.
 Upon arrival, students should settle down to work and stay in the building until they are ready to leave campus, whether being picked up by a parent or walking to the bus area.
 All school guidelines and rules regarding student behavior remain in effect.
-Students are expected to communicate their after-school plans with a parent before leaving home in the morning.
+Students are expected to communicate their afterschool plans with a parent before leaving home in the morning.
 Students are never permitted to leave campus unsupervised after school.
 Students who do not comply with this policy will receive a disciplinary consequence.

 Late buses begin arriving at approximately 5:00 p.m.
 It is the responsibility of the parent to ensure that their district provides late bus pick-up service.
 Students taking the late bus should report to the Dolan Center.
 A Friends Academy teacher supervises late bus pick-up at the Dolan Center.
 Students who are being picked up by car may wait either in the Dolan Center or in the lobby of Frost Hall.
 Both locations have an adult supervisor present.
-Students must be picked up no later than 5:30 p.m. from these locations.
-If for any reason a student cannot be picked up by 5:30 p.m., the parents must contact the Middle School Principal.
-(Occasionally students have late theater rehearsals or athletic games that extend beyond this time.
+Students must be picked up no later\ than 5:30 p.m. from these locations or if pick-up is later than 5:30, should head to Frost Hall lobby.
+If for any reason a student cannot be picked up by 6:00 p.m., the parents must contact the Middle School Principal.

+(\Occasionally students have late theater rehearsals or athletic games that extend beyond this time.
 Parents will be informed by the supervising teacher/coach.)